nimblehq/elixir-templates/README.md

 - `mix new awesome_project --app=custom_otp_app_name`
 - `mix new awesome_project --module=CustomModuleName --app=custom_otp_app_name`

-Each project could be include the `supervision tree` or not.
+Each project could be included the `supervision tree` or not.

 - `mix new awesome_project`
 - `mix new awesome_project --sup`
 - `mix new awesome_project --module=CustomModuleName --app=custom_otp_app_name`
 - `mix new awesome_project --module=CustomModuleName --app=custom_otp_app_name --sup`

-Putting it all together, it will has 4 variant test cases.
+Putting it all together, it has 4 variant test cases.

 - Applying the `Mix variant` to a `Standard Mix project`
 - Applying the `Mix variant` to a `Custom Mix project`